rkoshak/openhab-rules-tools/timer_mgr/README.md

 -|-
 `key` | The unique name for the Timer.
 Most often this will be the Item name.
 `when` | The amount of time to pass before the Timer expires.
 `function` | An optional function or lambda to call when the Timer expires.
+Parameter key is passed through.
 `reschedule` | An optional flag indicating that if the Timer exists when check is called, reschedule the Timer.
 Defaults to `False`.
 `flapping_function` | An optional function or lambda to call when check is called and a Timer already exists.
 Can be useful to, for example, take some action when a device is flapping.